linode/docs/docs/networking/dns/using-your-systems-hosts-file.md

 modified_by:
   name: Linode
 published: 2017-09-14
-title: Using Your System's hosts File
+title: Using Your System's Hosts File
 ---

-The Linux [host file](http://man7.org/linux/man-pages/man5/hosts.5.html) lives at `/etc/hosts`, and creates static associations between IP addresses and hostnames, domains or machine aliases.
+The Linux [hosts file](http://man7.org/linux/man-pages/man5/hosts.5.html) lives at `/etc/hosts`, and creates static associations between IP addresses and hostnames, domains or machine aliases.
 Your Linode then gives those associations higher priority than hostnames or domains which must be resolved by DNS.

 ## Example Host Entries

 There are various ways to use entries in the hosts file and the types of associations you set would depend on your specific use case.
 Below are some examples.

 - Map the alias `mywebsite` to a given IP address.
-This is often done when previewing a site during development whose domain is not yet live.
+This is often done when previewing a site during development before the domain is live.

         203.0.113.10 mywebsite

 - Map the domain `example.com` to the given IP address.
-This is often done when hosting a web or mail server.
+This is useful when hosting a web or mail server.

         203.0.113.10 example.com